 How does one notify the county assessor that the property is no longer the principal place of residence or that one no longer qualifies for the exemption?

 Annually, the county assessor will mail a notice, form BOE 261-GNT, to all taxpayers who received the exemption in the preceding year.
 When applicable, the claimant must return this notice and provide the reason for the change in eligibility.
 If there is no change, the taxpayer may ignore the notice.

 The notice also provides information on the qualifying and disqualifying conditions of the exemption, the annual adjusted threshold income limit for the low-income exemption, and the annually adjusted exemption amounts for both the basic and low-income exemptions.

 If your previous property meets all the qualifications of the exemption, the disabled veterans' exemption is available to you even if you already sold the property and no longer living there.
 Since you no longer own or live at the property, you must be able to demonstrate that you resided at the property during the periods you are seeking the exemption.
-Of course, refunds are only allowed up to the four years after the date of payment of taxes.
+As of January 1, 2015, the law allows refunds on property taxes paid for those related to the disabled veterans' exemption up to eight years after the date taxes were paid (previously four years).